scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 The particular ``Raster`` shown in Figure :ref:`layout` **A** is declared in the simplest possible fashion, allowing the two dimensions to default to *x* along the x-axis and *y* along the y-axis.
-This is fine for describing the visual space but if you wanted to make it clear that the Mandelbrot is actually computed over the complex plane, you can associate this semantic information with the array using the declaration ``hv.Raster(data, kdims=['Re','Im'])``.
-Similarly, for the cross-section, we could supply ``kdims=['Re']`` and ``vdims=['Intensity']`` to the ``Curve`` constructor.
+This is fine for describing the visual space, but if you wanted to make it clear that the Mandelbrot is actually computed over the complex plane, you can associate this semantic information with the array using the declaration ``hv.Raster(data, kdims=['Re','Im'])``.
+Similarly, for the cross section, we could supply ``kdims=['Re']`` and ``vdims=['Intensity']`` to the ``Curve`` constructor.

 Although our dimension labels are used to update the visual output by